banner

 Wligress Walk 11

-Close by the the museum at Toad Hole cottage.
+Close by is the the museum at Toad Hole cottage.
 It is well worth a visit and you can see the life of a marshman first hand.
 A nature trail starts from here and leads you through the How Hill estate to Crome's Broad.
 There is a small charge for this.
 The museum and nature trail are both closed in winter.
 The photograph below shows Toad Hole cottage.

 Toad Hole